 This iconic dolphin habitat is officially recognized for its significance in American history on the National Register of Historic Places.

-Marineland has a highly successful record of dolphins living very long lives in that habitat.
-The dolphins living at Marineland, some of them for their entire lives deserve to stay in their bonded social groups with family ties, in the habitat they are accustomed to.
+Marineland has a highly successful record of dolphins living very long lives in this habitat.
+The dolphins living at Marineland, some of them for their entire lives will now be able to stay in their bonded social groups with family ties.
 Nellie, born at the facility in 1953, lived to be an astounding 61 years old and was a national icon.
 Her son, Sunny is 41 yrs old and still lives at Marineland, with his offspring Oli and Surge.
 Right now, the most senior dolphin living at Marineland is Betty, 54 yrs., who lives with both her daughter Dazzle, 36 yrs., and her granddaughter Casique 23 yrs.
 Other dolphin residents include Comet, now 20 yrs old, who was rescued after stranding alone as a calf in 2005 and has never been releasable, and Lightning, 47 yrs old, who was rescued from a gunshot wound in the wild in 1989.

 Marineland Dolphin Adventures of St. Augustine is the first dolphinarium in the world (1938) and is listed on the National Register of Historic Places.
 It is an important landmark globally, nationally, and regionally.
 This iconic home of the dolphins deserves protection.